 The Rhode Island Advantage

 Rhode Island may be small, but it packs a cultural and scenic punch.
 Within Rhode Island's borders is one of the largest concentrations of historic landmarks in the nation, a vibrant arts and cultural scene, miles of pristine coastline and some of the most acclaimed dining establishments in the country.

-The Rhode Island Economic Development Corporation offers the travel and tourism industry access to an unparalleled array of natural resources and critical infrastructure:
+Rhode Island offers an unparalleled array of natural resources and critical infrastructure:

-The Rhode Island Tourism Division is the official state agency responsible for promoting domestic and international tourism to Rhode Island.
+Commerce RI/Tourism is the official state agency responsible for promoting domestic and international tourism to Rhode Island.
 It conducts a comprehensive marketing and communications effort focused on expanding the state's $5.9 billion tourism industry.
 Annual research is aimed at measuring consumer expenditures and the direct and indirect impact on the state's economy.
-The Tourism Division produces the state's official tourism guides and interactive Web site, manages the Rhode Island Welcome Center and the Rhode Island Building at the Eastern States Exposition, and is a vital resource for hospitality developers.
+Commerce RI/Tourism produces the state's official tourism guides and interactive website, manages the Rhode Island Building at the Eastern States Exposition and is a vital resource for hospitality developers.

 - Tourism is Rhode Island's fourth-largest industry, supporting 66,616 jobs and $5.9 billion in spending in 2013.

 - Block Island, an 11-square-mile seaside resort located 12 miles off the Rhode Island coast, was named one of the last 12 great places in the Western Hemisphere by the Nature Conservancy.

 - No Rhode Islander has more than a 30-minute drive to the ocean or Narragansett Bay.